-PWSA recently tested 149 pre-selected sites in its service area that have lead service lines or plumbing (Tier 1 sites).
-Ten of the 149 sites were sampled twice because the initial results were not consistent with historical sampling data for those specific locations.
-All 159 samples were included in PWSA's 90th percentile calculation.
+PWSA recently tested 114 pre-selected sites in its service area that have lead service lines or plumbing (Tier 1 sites).
 EPA has established an action level for lead of 15 parts per billion (ppb).
 This means that water providers must ensure that water from the customer's tap does not exceed this level in at least 90 percent of the homes sampled.
 The action level is the concentration of a contaminant which, if exceeded, triggers treatment or other requirements that include water quality parameter monitoring, corrosion control treatment, source water monitoring, public education, and lead service line replacement.
 An action level exceedance is not a violation.
-While a majority of those sites sampled resulted in no detection of lead or amounts less than the action level, 18.9 percent of the sites exceeded the action level.
-Another set of tests will be completed by June 30, 2017.
+While a majority of those sites sampled resulted in no detection of lead or amounts less than the action level, 12.7 percent of the sites exceeded the action level.
+Another set of tests will be completed by June 30, 2018.
 PWSA is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components in your home.
-More information on lead in drinking water can be found at www.pgh2o.com/lead-facts.
+More information on lead in drinking water can be found at pgh2o.com/lead-facts.